 However the inconvenience of stamps is replaced by tyre kickers who may or may not show up as promised.
 The haggling is fierce, so factor that into your asking price or practise your firm stance.
 Running multiple listings can become hectic, so have a spreadsheet or some sticky notes on hand to record what’s going on with your listings.

 The rating system is quite buried, so it’s the Wild West of selling.
-Sometimes after I am caught up in the excitement of selling, I am left wondering why I have just told my address to a stranger called Macca all for the sake of $7.50.
+Sometimes after I am caught up in the excitement of selling, I am left wondering why I have just told my address to a stranger for the sake of $7.50.
 And also let them know that nobody will be home next weekend.
 Oops.